amityi90/web_project_4/README.md

 **Description**
-in this project there is a profile and photos, and it is possible to change the profile details.
+in this project there is a profile and photos, and it is possible to change the profile details, add photos, and show the photos larger.

 **Technologies**
 i have useud: